cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 DLEQ_Verify with Batched_DLEQ_Verify when V verifies the response from P and during the algorithm VOPRF_Verify.

-## Random oracle instantions for proofs
+## Random oracle instantiations for proofs

 We can instantiate the random oracle function H_4 using the same hash function that is used for H_1,H_2,H_3.
-For H_5, we can also use a similar instantiation, or we can use a stream-based output generator.
+For H_5, we can also use a similar instantiation, or we can use a variable-length output generator.
 For example, for groups with an order of 256-bit, valid instantiations include functions such as SHAKE-256
 {{SHAKE}} or HKDF-Expand-SHA256 {{RFC5869}}.